anandkumarkparmar/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms

-This is a repository to maintain the codebase used under my Medium Blogs related to Data Structures and Algorithms.
+This is a repository to maintain the codebase used under my Medium Blogs.

 I generally write the solutions in Java language and you can find them under java folder inside each folder.